dasarpai/old.dasarpai.github.io/_dsblog/2024-10-09-Introduction-to-Perplexity-AI.md

 - Searching capability of many AI enabled search engines is limited to text.
 - They are not able to provide a conversational interface with contextual memory.
 - They are tied to limited AI models.
+- Not able to answers from my knowledge base.
 - They are too verbose, especially search engines like Google, Bing provide too much information, often information overload.
 - Too many ads and distractions.

 ## How does Perplexity AI work?

 Perplexity AI uses a large language model to understand the user's query and provide a relevant answer.
 The language model is trained on a large corpus of data, including books, web pages, and other sources of information.

 ## Key Differences